TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below ).

 Set the full path to the executable in the

 teamcity.server.git.executable.pathinternal property without the server restart.
+On Windows, remember to use double backslashes in the path.

 When TeamCity runs Git garbage collection, the details are logged into the